xinhuang/xinhuang.github.com/_drafts/a-broken-multi-threading-observer-pattern.md

 }
 ```

-But take a second thought on the runtime behavior, is the program really thread
+But take a second thought on the runtime behavior, is this program really thread-safe?
- safe now?

-Below is a normal destruction order of an observer:
+Here is a normal destruction order of an observer:

 1. ConcreteObserver::~ConcreteObserver()
 2. AbstractObserver::~AbstractObserver()